watermanpdx/CS563-Final-Project/journal.md

 I also updated my project layouts.
 I moved the date and link for each into a footer and transferred each to a card.
 I chose not to do this programatically as with the experience section as I wanted more flexibility with each to customize them.
 I also only had three sections to manage.
 I also updated my title (including on my About page) to be a card.
 Although I know this isn't really how cards are generally used, I liked the look of it given my background image.

+I also chose to add a footer to each of my project cards with a GitHub icon linking to my source code.
+I may revisit this.
+I like how it looks visually, but I'm also concerned that its not apparent that the icons themselves are links.
+Normally, there is so much on webpages in terms of icons and links I personally tend to ignore such icons; yet they seem to be common.
+I'd be curious from a design (not technical-design) whether there are better, or more standard practices.

 ## References

 ### Included Images